Director and Professor and Saul B. Sells Chair of Psychology

 Knight, K., Simpson, D. D., & Hiller, M. L. (1999).
 Three-year reincarceration outcomes for in-prison therapeutic community treatment in Texas.
 The Prison Journal, 79(3), 337-351.
 [Abstract]

-Knight, K. (2012, May).
-Treatment for drug addiction and criminality with the criminal justice system.
-Invited presentation given at KETHEA, Therapy Center for Dependent Individuals, Athens, Greece.
+Knight, K. (2018, January).
+Drug addiction and criminality; providing treatment services within the criminal justice system.
+Invited keynote presentation given at KETHEA, Therapy Center for Dependent Individuals, Athens, Greece.

 Knight, K. (2017, March).
 Addiction treatment and judicial decision making.
 Invited keynote presentation at Justice Leaders Systems Change Initiative (JLSCI), Tehama County, Red Bluff, CA.